ForgeRock/node-openam-agent/README.md

 # node-openam-agent
-OpenAM Policy Agent for expressjs and passportjs
+OpenAM Policy Agent for expressjs

 ## Install with npm